 You must provide details of any person who has an interest in your business, and any other name, identity or alias they may have used in the past.
 More information on this can be found on the application form.

-Applying for an exemption authority
+Applying for an exemption certificate

-In making an application for an exemption authority, you must provide answers to all questions in the application form truthfully.
+In making an application for an exemption certificate, you must provide answers to all questions in the application form truthfully.
 If Fair Trading finds that you have not been truthful in the application, your application may be refused.

 The onus is on you as the applicant to show proof that you comply with the criteria.
 Your application may be refused if you are not able to demonstrate that you meet all the criteria and requirements.